As I was on the .NET.CZ podcast I realized there’s maybe a one specific behavior of digit separators in C# 7 people might not be aware of.

 Digit separators in C# 7

-Digit separators was introduced in C# 7 and allows you to separate digits with
+Digit separators were introduced in C# 7 and allows you to separate digits with

 _ (underscore) character.
 Together with binary literals (not only) this allows you to logically space some groups (4 bits, 8 bits, …).
 Here’s a small example with hexadecimal constant: